Eisenstein Series on Loop Groups: Eisenstein Series and Their Coefficients

 which is left $\wh{U}(F)$-invariant.
 Since $\rm{dim }U_w=l(w)<\i$, applying Lemma \ref{ma} ($c$) and Corollary \ref{r} ($a$) it is easy to see that there exists $i_w\in\mb{N}$ such that the commutator $[U_w, U_\b]\ss U_w'$ for each $\b=\a+i\de$ with $\a\in\Phi\cup\{0\}$ and $i\geq i_w$.
 If we define \bq U_w''(\mb{A})&=&G(\mb{A}\lg t \rg_+)\cap\prod_{\a\in\Phi\cup\{0\}, i\geq i_w}U_{\a+i\de}(\mb{A}),\\ U_w''(F)&=&G(F\lg t \rg_+)\cap\prod_{\a\in\Phi\cup\{0\}, i\geq i_w}U_{\a+i\de}(F), \eq then $U_w''$ is of finite codimension in $\wh{U}$ and $H_w(s,ug)$ is left $U_w''(F)\bs U_w''(\mb{A})$-invariant.
 This proves that $H_w(s,ug)$ is measurable.

 The lemma can be reduced to the case $s\in\mb{R}.$ Indeed, since $|h_s|=h_{\mf{Re}s}$ we have $|H_w(s,ug)|\leq H_w(\mf{Re}s,ug).$ By Fubini's theorem,

 If we can show that $E_{\wh{B}}(\mf{Re}s,h,g)$ is finite, then $E(\mf{Re}s,h,g)$ converges almost everywhere, hence is measurable.
 It follows that $E(s,h,ug)$ converges absolutely almost everywhere and is measurable.
-Using Lebesgue dominate convergence theorem we get
+Using Lebesgue dominated convergence theorem we get

 So we may assume that $s\in\mb{R}$.
 Let us evaluate $E_{\wh{B}}(s,h,g)$, prove its finiteness and uniform convergence.
 The computation for general $s$ is the same.

 Since $E_{\wh{B}}$ is left $\wh{U}$-invariant and right $\wh{K}$-invariant, by Iwasawa decomposition we may also assume that $g=a\s(\mf{q})$ with $a\in T$ and $|\mf{q}|>1.$ Let us prove (\ref{zeta}), and show that the summation is finite.
 By previous discussion we have \bq E_{\wh{B}}(s,h,g)&=&\sum_{w\in W(\D,\emptyset)} \int_{\wh{U}(F)\bs \wh{U}(\mb{A})}H_w(s,ug)du \\ &=&\sum_{w\in W(\D,\emptyset)} \int_{\wh{U}(F)\bs \wh{U}(\mb{A})}\sum_{\g\in U_w'(F)\bs\wh{U}(F)}h_s(w\g u g)du\n\\ &=& \sum_{w\in W(\D,\emptyset)} \int_{U_{w}'(F)\bs U_{w}'(\mb{A})}\int_{U_w(\mb{A})}h_s(w u' u g)du du'\n\\\ &=& \sum_{w\in W(\D,\emptyset)} \int_{U_w(\mb{A})} h_s(wug)du,\n \eq where the last equality follows from the facts that $\rm{vol}(U_w'(F)\bs U_w'(\mb{A}))=1$ and that $h_s$ is left $G(\mb{A}\lg t \rg_+)$-invariant.